k2helix/trihammer/README.md

 If you want to self host the bot, then edit .env.example and config.json.example with all your credentials and configuration and rename them to .env and config.json \
 If you want to use the spotify api for music commands, read and follow [this guide](https://github.com/play-dl/play-dl/tree/9d24008a2be6e1d72af9af06fcb072ac5cd99a42/instructions#spotify).

+There are commands that use [Suno](https://suno.com) to work.
+In order to make them usable, `suno_api` must be set to true in `config.json` **and** a suno api server must be running in the same host ([here are the docs to do this](https://suno.gcui.ai/)).

+Installation steps:
 - First, download the code manually or do it with git: `git clone https://github.com/k2helix/trihammer.git && cd trihammer`
-- Now you will have to install the required packages: `npm install`
+- Now you will have to install the required packages: `npm install`.
+If you get some error when building canvas or discordjs/opus, maybe it has to do with the node version (18 is suggested) or glibc in linux.
 - Build typescript code with `tsc` (do `npm install -g typescript` if not found)
-- Run it by using `node dist/src/index.js`
+- Run it by using `node dist/src/index.js` or `npm start`

-If for some reason attachments of some command stop working, renew the url with the assets in the assets folder.

 ### __Credentials__
 In order for the bot to work you need special access tokens and api keys found in `.env` or `config.json`.